 You’re in a city full of restaurants rated among the world’s best, but don’t assume they’re all too fancy and expensive for you.
 Don’t be a typical San Francisco tourist either: the one who settles for the tired, mediocre Fisherman’s Wharf restaurants or the even more tired garlic-laden dishes at Stinking Rose.
 Research online, ask your hotel for suggestions or see what others you meet have to say.

-For a great food experience try Mourad.
+For a great food, experience try visiting Mourad.
 Their rich and vibrant flavors of Morocco in new ways that harmonize with the fresh, local, artisanal ingredients, and the spirit of innovation of Northern California.

 The food is incredible, and if you’re a planner, you should absolutely make a reservation in advance.
 Sons & Daughters is a place for people who appreciate food, but if you and your dining companions are those people, the $115 tasting menu is absolutely worth it.
 Note that to make reservation credit card information was provided